 Scavenger: Low-priority traffic, typically entertainment or non-business-related activities.

 Why close to the source?
-Applying classification and marking near the source ensures that traffic is prioritized correctly as it enters the network.
+Classifying and marking traffic near the source helps prioritize it correctly when it enters the network.
 This avoids unnecessary delays or mismanagement of resources further along the packet's journey.

 How to Classify Traffic